 - Database creation and population (tools, processes, and considerations for organizing images for a team-based publication)

-The Digital Scholarship Services (DSS) department supports digital approaches to research, teaching, and publishing, primarily through consultation around and implementation of digital scholarship projects, and through the organization and development of training and outreach opportunities in support of digital scholarship methods, tools, topics, and trends.
+The Digital Scholarship Services (DSS) department supports digital approaches to research, teaching, and publishing, primarily through consultation and implementation of digital scholarship projects, and through the organization and development of training and outreach opportunities in support of digital scholarship methods, tools, topics, and trends.
 DSS student team members gain interdisciplinary and cross-professional skills and experiences and are expected and encouraged to develop themselves professionally through their work with the department.

 - Current enrollment in a graduate degree program (Masters or PhD), preferably in Library & Information Science or equivalent